KohLeeHuang/Coursera_getting_and_cleaning_data/CodeBook.md

     The resulting dataframe has 7352 observations and 563 variables, including the id variables, subject and activity, in the first and second columns.

 ii) The following test data files are read into R and merged into one dataframe, test_df:
-(Note: All the files each have 2947 obs i.e. rows)
+(Note: All the files each has 2947 obs i.e. rows)
 - 'test/X_test.txt': Test set.
 - 'test/y_test.txt': Test labels.
 - 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.